 Anger and play could not be farther apart.
 Anger disconnects us from others, from ourselves and from life; while sharing play is the essence of life.

-I had been frustrated with almost everything for so long, I had no idea that I was angry.
-But about five years ago, I made a conscious decision to re-inhabit my play pathways when I chose to enjoy my day regardless of the circumstances.
-I am not always successful; but I am committed to re-engaging with these circuits as quickly as possible when I wander off course.
-Even the labels “work” and “play” do not make much sense to me anymore.
+About ten years ago, I made a conscious decision to re-inhabit my play pathways when I chose to enjoy my day regardless of the circumstances.
+I am not always successful; but I committed to re-engaging with these circuits as quickly as possible when I wandered off course.
+Eventually, the labels “work” and “play” have merged into one.
+Play for me is curiosity, gratitude, awareness, letting go and simply deciding to enjoy and appreciate what I am doing at the moment.

-Three of the principle methods for eliminating chronic pain are: 1) de-adrenalizing the nervous system, which slows the speed of nerve conduction and decreases the level of pain; 2) building new pathways that circumvent the imbedded pain pathways; and 3) shifting to the new pathways.
+Three of the principle methods for eliminating chronic pain are: 1) “de-adrenalizing” the nervous system, which slows the speed of nerve conduction and decreases the level of pain; 2) building new circuits that circumvent the embedded pain ones; and 3) shifting to new and more functional areas of my brain.
 Play does all of this.

-I keep saying that my book is not the solution.
-But it provides a strong framework to help you reorganize your thinking about pain and use awareness, hope, forgiveness and play to help you find your way out.
+My book presents a robust framework to help you organize your thinking about pain.
+Using awareness, hope, forgiveness and play will allow you to discover your own way out.
 Give it a go.
-Those of us physicians who use some version of this approach feel strongly that the majority of our patients will continue to improve.
+Those of us physicians who use some version of this approach feel strongly that the majority of our patients will significantly improve or free themselves from the grip of pain.

 1. Davis KD and M Moayedi.
 “Central mechanisms of pain revealed through functional and structural MRI.”
 Journal of Neuroimmune Pharmacology (2013); 8: 518–534.